wlucenasec/nessus_HEC/README.md

 The good news is that technology exists to make our lives a little bit easy, let's dive in and take the most of it.

-# HEC - Http Event Collector
+# HEC - HTTP Event Collector

 To start, the HEC configuration on Splunk's side is required.
 By the way, what is HEC?